2Kable/team-manager/README.md

 Deployment would be fairly easy:

-1. I would rely on GCP Cloud Run, which allow container to run in KNative (serverless kubernetes environement) and a hosted postgres instance
+1. I would rely on GCP Cloud Run or Fargate, which allow container to run in serverless container environement and a hosted postgres instance
 2. Disable the database Seeding on prod startup
 3. Add a github CI which build the remix app, and put it in a docker container
 4. Push the container on a docker reposiutory